Edward Low: Pirate captain

 In one notable raid in June 1722, Low and his crew attacked thirteen New England fishing vessels sheltering at anchor in Port Roseway, Shelburne, Nova Scotia.
 Although outnumbered, Low hoisted his Jolly Roger flag and declared that no mercy would be given to the fishermen if any resisted.
 The fleet submitted and Low's men robbed every vessel.
-Low chose the largest, an 80-ton schooner which he renamed The Fancy and armed with 10 guns, to become his flagship.
+Low chose the largest, an 80-ton schooner, which he renamed The Fancy, armed with 10 guns, to become his flagship.
 He sank the other ships of the fleet and abandoned the Rebecca.

 The Boston News-Letter of 9 July 1722 published a list of those captured by Low.
 A number of the fishermen were forced to join Low, including Philip Ashton, who escaped in May 1723 on Roatán Island in the Bay Islands of Honduras, and who wrote a detailed account of life aboard Low's pirate ship.
-Before Ashton's escape, he had been beaten, whipped, kept in chains, and threatened with death many times - particularly by Low's quartermaster John Russell - as he refused to sign Low's articles and become a pirate.
+Before Ashton's escape, he had been beaten, whipped, kept in chains, and threatened with death many times – particularly by Low's quartermaster John Russell – as he refused to sign Low's articles and become a pirate.

 Low's tactics consisted primarily of hoisting false colours and approaching an unsuspecting vessel.
-Off the coast of St John's, Newfoundland, Low mistook a fully armed man-of-war for a fishing boat, and barely escaped.
+Off the coast of St. John's, Newfoundland, Low mistook a fully armed man-of-war for a fishing boat, and barely escaped.
 He moved on to Conception Bay, capturing a number of boats around the Grand Banks southeast of Newfoundland before crossing the Atlantic to the Azores.
 There, he captured a French (or Portuguese—sources differ) pink, a narrow-sterned former man of war, which Low rearmed and refitted as his new flagship, naming it the Rose Pink.
 He also captured an English vessel with two Portuguese passengers aboard.
-Low had his crew hoist them up and drop them back down from the yard arm several times, until they died.
-He moved on to the Canaries, Cape Verde and then back across to the coast of Brazil, where he was driven back by foul weather.
+Low had his crew hoist them up and drop them back down from the yardarm several times, until they died.
+He moved on to the Canaries, Cape Verde and then back to the coast of Brazil, where he was driven back by foul weather.

-Low abandoned his plans for plundering the rich shipping trade off the coast of Brazil, and moved on to the Caribbean.
-George Roberts, a mate on the British ship King Sagamore, recounted a meeting with Low aboard the Rose Pink.
+Low abandoned his plans of plundering the rich shipping trade off the coast of Brazil and moved on to the Caribbean.
+George Roberts, captain of a sloop trading from Barbados to West Africa, recounted a meeting with Low aboard the Rose Pink at the Cape de Verde Islands.
 Roberts' ship was captured by Low's fleet, of which he was now styling himself "Commodore".